cairo-book/cairo-book/src/ch201-architecture.md

 ## Deterministic and Non-Deterministic Machine

-There are two different view of the Cairo VM, the _deterministic machine_ and the _non-deterministic_ machine.
+There are two different views of the Cairo VM, the _deterministic machine_ and the _non-deterministic_ machine.